 Who Enforces Minimum Wage Laws in New York?

 The New York State Department of Labor (DOL) enforces minimum wage laws throughout New York.
 According to the DOL:

 “The Commissioner of Labor may require an employer to pay minimum wage underpayments and liquidated damages PLUS interest and civil penalties up to 200 percent of the unpaid wages.”

 Employees can bring about enforcement action by filing a complaint with the DOL.
 They can also bring civil actions against their employers in court.

 If you want to recover your unpaid wages, look no further than USA Employment Lawyers.
 We can help you file a lawsuit and fight for maximum compensation.

 USA Employment Lawyers is a different type of law firm that uses an ethical approach to obtain quick and methodical results.
 We work closely with our clients and offer personalized representation and constant communication to truly make a difference.

 Put our team – and the law – to work for you today.
-Call us at (800) 483-0998 or contact us online to schedule a free, confidential consultation.
+Call us at (954) 266-0908 or contact us online to schedule a free, confidential case evaluation.